opensearch-project/opensearch-migrations/TrafficCapture/captureKafkaOffloader/README.md

 client.id = KafkaLoggingProducer

-# Serializer for key of Producer record map
+# Serializer Kafka producer will use for key of a record sent to Kafka Topic
 key.serializer = org.apache.kafka.common.serialization.StringSerializer

-# Serializer for value of Producer record map
+# Serializer Kafka producer will use for value of a record sent to Kafka Topic
 value.serializer = org.apache.kafka.common.serialization.ByteArraySerializer

 # --- Additional setup to use AWS MSK IAM library for communication with an AWS MSK cluster